 They allocate the placement on a first-come, first-served basis.

-Over 1.4 million students study in these educational institutions and are considered the most sought-after public school programs among five.
+Over 1.4 million students study in these educational institutions, which are considered the most sought-after public school programs among the five.

 Gyeonggi English Program in Korea (GEPIK)